spectrocloud/librarium/content/docs/08-user-management/2-palette-rbac/3-resource-scope-roles-permissions.md

 <br />

-* [Palette Global Resource Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#globalresourceroles), the set of roles built in and available to you.
+* [Palette Global Resource Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#globalresourceroles) are a set of roles built in and available to you.

-* [Palette Custom Resource Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#customroles), the roles you can create in Palette using our available set of permissions and operations.
+* [Palette Custom Resource Roles](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#customroles), are roles you can create in Palette using a set of permissions and operations.

-   * [Create Custom Role](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#createcustomroles), how to create a custom role in the Palette console.
+To learn how to create a custom role.
+Review the [Create Custom Role](/clusters/cluster-management/cluster-tag-filter/global-cutome-rroles#createcustomroles) guide.

 # Palette Global Resource Roles